 The differences between the two files will be displayed in the preview window.

-Show which file is being displayed compared
+Selecting which file is displayed in Preview

 Change the color by double-clicking the color plate, select a new color in the color dialog box that appears, and click Yes.